PyPSA/atlite/paper/paper.md

 Deriving weather-based time-series and maximum capacity potentials for renewables over large regions is a common problem in energy system modelling.
 Websites with exposed open APIs such as [renewables.ninja](https://www.renewables.ninja) [@pfenninger_long-term_2016][@staffell_using_2016] exist for such purpose but are difficult to use for local execution in e.g. cluster environments.
 Further they expose, by design, neither the underlying datasets nor methods for deriving time-series, here referred to as conversion functions/methods.
-This makes them unsuited for utilising different weather datasets or exploring alternative conversion functions.
+This makes them unsuited for utilizing different weather datasets or exploring alternative conversion functions.
 The [pvlib](https://github.com/pvlib/pvlib-python) [@holmgren_pvlib_2018] is suited for local execution and allows exchangeable input data but is specialized to PV systems only and intended for single location modelling.
 Other packages like the Danish REatlas [@andresen_validation_2015] reveal usage obstacles like proprietary code, missing documentation and a restricted flexibility regarding the input data.